-The picturesque Rhodopean village of Gela is considered one of the three most energetic places in Bulgaria, along with Rupite and Krastova Gora every home.
+The picturesque Rhodopean village of Gela is considered one of the three most energetic places in Bulgaria, along with Rupite and Krastova Gora

+The most popular varieties here are Merlot, Rubin and Pamid.
+The mild climate is extremely suitable for growing grapes.
+Wine is produced in almost every home.
 The owners never refuse to treat tourists to homemade wine.
+It is also available in Ivaylovgrad taverns and restaurants.

-It is The town is a particularly popular destination for the Greeks from the region of Dimotika, who never fail to buy homemade wine and sesame tahini produced
+The town is a particularly popular destination for the Greeks from the region of Dimotika, who never fail to buy homemade wine and sesame tahini produced in Ivaylovgrad using old technology in stone mills.